 Every two hours in Kenya, a woman dies during pregnancy or childbirth.
 Quite unfortunate.

 A new report on maternal health in Kenya has further amplified the devastating impact of a mother’s death on her family and in her community.
-The study, titled: ‘Price Too High to Bear’, reveals that that the unfortunate deaths of these women (mostly preventable), gravely affect her immediate family, the survival of her newborn, the health and opportunities of her surviving children, as well as the economic productivity of her family and her community.
+The study: ‘Price Too High to Bear’, reveals that that the unfortunate deaths of these women (mostly preventable), gravely affect her immediate family, the survival of her newborn, the health and opportunities of her surviving children, as well as the economic productivity of her family and her community.